 6. Ditch the pride and ask for help

-Worried about approaching other photographers and seeking their support?
+Am I worried about approaching other photographers and seeking their support?
 Want to ask someone more experienced a question, but scared you'll look a fool?
 Now's not the time to hesitate and avoid seeking help.
-As award-winning Matilda Temperley explained: "I wish I had known that by taking time out to assist other photographers I could have cut years off my learning curve."
+As award-winning Matilda Temperley explained: "I wish I had known that by taking time out to assist other photographers, I could have cut years off my learning curve."

 Don't delay; approach someone you admire today and ask if you can shadow them or meet them for a coffee to pick their brains.
 Or volunteer to assist them – you'll learn an incredible amount of stuff from someone who has more skills and experience.